 Harnessing innovative capabilities, it is possible for FIs to enable a fully digitalised workflow, replacing paper-based trade documents and thereby reducing manual efforts, time and costs.
 Leveraging blockchain-based platforms helps to ensure faster, assured payments by preventing disputes arising from contract ambiguities.
 This is achieved through the early discovery of discrepancies and the automated matching of trade data.
 The blockchain technology also ensures there is only one version of the underlying trade and finance data at any given time and that all parties are able to view and work on this version based on their access rights, which helps to reduce the risk of fraud.

-The Payment Commitment, a solution offered on the Marco Polo Network, essentially serves the same function as an LC in the open account space.
+The Payment Risk Management (formerly Payment Commitment), a solution offered on Marco Polo Network, essentially serves the same function as an LC in the open account space.
 It is an irrevocable payment undertaking that provides a digital assurance that the buyer will pay its supplier – enabling the supplier to ship the product before receiving the payment itself.
 With this assurance in place – should it be required – the supplier can work with its bank to secure pre- or post-export financing to optimise their working capital.
 This is all performed in a real-time, transparent environment, removing the risk of non-payment, reducing the risk of fraud and eliminating the need for many of the associated paper documents.

-For BNY Mellon, the partnership with TradeIX represents a significant milestone in our efforts to develop origination capabilities for our corporate clients in the open account space – and will ultimately enable the rollout of our entire range of open account products and services.
-In addition to the Receivables Finance and Payment Commitment capabilities, a third product – Supplier Pay – which is a supply chain finance solution, is currently in development.
+For BNY Mellon, the partnership with Marco Polo Network (formerly TradeIX) represents a significant milestone in our efforts to develop origination capabilities for our corporate clients in the open account space – and will ultimately enable the rollout of our entire range of open account products and services. .
+In addition to Working Capital Management (formerly Receivables Finance) and Payment Risk Management Commitment capabilities, a third product – Supplier Pay – which is a supply chain finance solution, is currently in development.

 Away from paper